Office Fit Out Costs

-If you’re just starting your research, we understand that this can be overwhelming.
-It’s a big project, coming in at a large cost, and the possibility of it going wrong could be disastrous for your entire business.
-In this article, we’ll explain the factors that affect the cost of your office fit out, why some companies are more expensive than others, and what you can expect to pay for your office fit out.
+At Zentura, we’ve been carrying out design & build office fit out projects for companies across the UK since 2008.
+If you’re just starting your research, we understand that the process of designing and delivering an office fit out can feel overwhelming.
+In this article, we’ll explain the 5 major factors that affect the cost of your office fit out, and what you can expect to pay for your office fit out.

 What Affects the Cost of an Office Fit Out?

 Every business is different, and so is every office.
 There are hundreds of things that can increase or decrease the cost of your project.
 However, there are 5 major factors that will control your office fit out costs: size, specification, services, state, and setting.
 Here, we’ll break down each of these factors and how they can affect the cost of your project.

 Size is the one factor that will have the most impact on the cost of your office fit out project.
 This is not surprising, as larger projects require much more material and labour to fit out.
 There is much more to a fit out than meets the eye, such as subflooring and insulation, so more materials may be required than you think.

 So how much office space do you need?
 That depends on your industry, working model, and communication structure.
 It can range from 100 to 400 sq/ft per person, though a good benchmark is 150 sq/ft per person.
 This includes common spaces such as breakout areas, meeting suites, and teapoints.
 You should also look at your company’s growth plans when calculating your space requirements.
 You don’t want to have to move in 2 or 3 years because you’ve run out of space.